 As one of the largest employers in Moore County, SJP recognizes that each of its 780 colleagues is vital to the success of its mission.
 Ensuring that they have a safe and just workplace is important to us.
 Raising the minimum wage for colleagues to $11.28 per hour in July 2019 is an important part of how we continue to do that.
 Sponsoring the construction of our fifth home through Habitat for Humanity of the NC Sandhills, providing scholarships for colleagues, and offering a pension program are other ways.

 Innovation isn’t just about technology.
 It’s about people – those whom we serve as well those with whom we serve.
-Since 1948, SJP has reached beyond the traditional barriers of race, religion and income to serve those in need.
-We serve together as a compassionate and transforming healing presence in our community.
+Since 1948, SJP has reached beyond the traditional barriers of race, religion, and income to serve those in need at our senior living communities in Southern Pines.
+We serve together as a compassionate and transforming healing presence in both of our communities.
 Please contact us to learn more about our ministry or to schedule a visit to our beautiful campuses.